How Much Does a Nonprofit CRM Cost?

 - Number of Emails: Are you going to be leaning on email marketing and email automation?
 Like your number of contacts, the number of emails you intend to send can scale your pricing up or down.

-We are often asked how many emails it’s okay to send monthly.
-In general, it’s wise to send at least one email a month, if not several.
+We are often asked how many emails it’s okay to send.
+In general, it’s wise to send at least one email a week, if not several.
 Look at your culled list of contacts, multiply that by four, and that’s the least number of emails you will want to send.

 - Annual Fundraising Revenues: On an annual basis, what’s the dollar amount you raise, before you factor in grants?
 While this can be scaled up or down by, among other factors, the answers to the first two questions, your revenue determines your tier, which determines your size, more than any other metric.